RPRO: Ranked Preference Reinforcement Optimization for Enhancing Medical QA and Diagnostic Reasoning: Conclusion and Future Work

 \section{Conclusion and Future Work}

+In this paper, we introduced a novel framework for enhancing medical reasoning by integrating ranked preference reinforcement optimization with probabilistic reasoning refinement.
+Our method incorporates task-adaptive Chain-of-Thought generation, domain-specific reasoning templates, and a probabilistic quality assessment mechanism that enables targeted self-reflection and iterative improvement.
+Through evaluations on PubMedQA, MedQA-USMLE, and the FEMH clinical reasoning dataset, our 2B-parameter model demonstrates performance gains that surpass those of substantially larger baseline models.
+These findings highlight that quality-driven reasoning enhancement can be more impactful than parameter scaling alone.
+Furthermore, ablation studies validate the importance of reasoning refinement and ranked preference optimization in achieving consistent and reliable improvements across diverse medical tasks.

-In future work, we plan to extend our approach to additional medical reasoning tasks, integrate external medical knowledge bases, and explore optimal trade-offs between model scale and reasoning refinement quality.
-Moreover, conducting human evaluation studies with domain experts and real-world clinical assessments will provide valuable insights into practical utility and safety implications, ultimately advancing the deployment of AI in healthcare settings.
+Looking ahead, we aim to extend our approach to a broader set of medical reasoning benchmarks and incorporate structured external medical knowledge to further improve factual grounding.
+Another promising direction is exploring optimal trade-offs between model scale, reasoning quality, and computational efficiency.
+Additionally, conducting human evaluation studies with clinical experts and real-world deployment assessments will be essential for understanding practical utility, reliability, and safety considerations.
+Ultimately, we envision this work contributing toward the development of trustworthy, high-quality AI systems for clinical decision support.